apolineaire/iawriter-plex-template/README.md

 # iA Writer Template for IBM Plex font

-This template is a complete rip-off of Anne Phortuin's [Bitter template](https://github.com/phortuin/writer-bitter-template).

 > A clean template aimed at screen readability and writing about code.
-Features code highlighting with [PrismJS](http://prismjs.com/).
+Features code highlighting with [PrismJS](http://prismjs.com/) made by [Phortuin](https://phortuin.nl).

+This template is a complete rip-off of Anne Phortuin's [Bitter template](https://github.com/phortuin/writer-bitter-template) made for private use only.

 To use it, download and install these free fonts (from Google Fonts):